adunns/adunns.github.io/_posts/2019-03-31-HTB-Curling.md

 related: true
 ---

 Curling is an easy rated Linux box on www.hackthebox.eu worth 20 points.
-This is my second ever box so I'm still learning the ropes.
-Unfortunately I was trying this box on the day before it closed so I only got user before it closed.
-I managed to get root within the hour after it closed so no points for that.
-Yet somehow my user points were now 0 as well.
-Not sure what happened there.
+This is my second ever box on HTB so I'm still learning the ropes.

 First step as always is to run `nmap` and store it in our `nmap` folder: